 Jaundice in newborn babies is common and usually harmless.
 It causes yellowing of the skin and the whites of the eyes.
 The medical term for jaundice in babies is neonatal jaundice.

 Yellowing of the skin can be more difficult to see in brown or black skin.
 It might be easier to see on the palms of the hands or the soles of the feet.

 - dark, yellow urine (a newborn baby's urine should be colourless)

 - pale-coloured poo (it should be yellow or orange)

-The symptoms of newborn jaundice usually develop 2 to 3 days after the birth and tend to get better without treatment by the time the baby is about 2 weeks old.
+The symptoms of newborn jaundice usually develop 2 days after the birth and tend to get better without treatment by the time the baby is about 2 weeks old.

 Your baby will be examined for signs of jaundice within 72 hours of being born as part of the newborn physical examination.

 If your baby develops signs of jaundice after this time, speak to your midwife, health visitor or a GP as soon as possible for advice.